-208.5.3 Future technologies
+208.7 Future developments

-The principles governing New Media contained in this Rule 208.5 shall be the basis for the exploitation of FIS rights by future technologies, and the FIS Council, on the recommendation of the relevant commissions and experts will establish the limitations considered appropriate.
+The principles contained in this Rule 208 shall be the basis for the exploitation of Electronic Media Rights to FIS events in the future.
+The FIS Council, on the recommendation of the National Ski Associations, the relevant commissions and experts, will establish the conditions considered appropriate to each new development.